Joseph Tisiga: Awards

 Tisiga was the recipient of a REVEAL Indigenous Art Award / Prix en art autochtone from the Hnatyshyn Foundation in 2017 and a Historica-Dominion ‘Our Story’ Visual Arts Award in 2011.

 Tisiga was long-listed for the Sobey Art Award in 2011 and in 2009 he was semi-finalist for the RBC Painting Competition.

+In 2021, Joseph received Yukon Award for Visual Arts.